dsainz3/gate-hub/docs/how-to/dashboard-screenshots.md

    ```

    Each entry provides the Lovelace path, viewport, and wait strategy for a dashboard.
 The example shows two dashboards captured at different resolutions.
+   - `sources` lists the YAML (or include) files that should trigger a fresh capture when they change.
+   - `markdown` defines where the per-dashboard tracker will be written (defaults to `docs/reference/dashboard-snapshots/<slug>.md` when omitted).
+   - `title` lets you override the human-friendly heading used in the generated Markdown.

 ## Running the capture script